LukeNewsham/lukeNewsham/project1/README.md

 #### Pressing the search icon against a POI in the modal locates the POI on the map
 ![Gazetteer Screenshot 5](https://user-images.githubusercontent.com/95356508/218561352-a6fcaf82-c086-4e36-b99f-3bcd1f3d7ccf.png)

-#### Able to search other counrties by using a central retical and the search shortcut button
+#### Able to search other countries by using a central reticle and the search shortcut button
 ![Gazetteer Screenshot 14](https://user-images.githubusercontent.com/95356508/218992624-e02bbbe5-2b4d-4d1b-bf93-6cf8193ff4ed.png)

 #### The expand button allows the modal to expand